MSDEVMTL/GlobalAzureBootcamp2018/Step 8 - Azure Monitor/README.md

 * Diagnostic logs
 * Metrics

+## Activity Logs
+The Azure Activity Log is a subscription log that provides insight into subscription-level events that have occurred in Azure.
+Using the Activity Log, you can determine the ‘what, who, and when’ for any write operations (PUT, POST, DELETE) taken on the resources in your subscription.

+The Azure Activity Log is primarily for activities that occur in Azure Resource Manager.
+It does not track resources using the Classic model.

+You can retrieve events from your Activity Log using the Azure portal, CLI, PowerShell cmdlets, and Azure Monitor REST API.

+### LAB 1 - Who scale your app service plan?

+##Scenario##: You are reviewing your Azure subscription bill like you do every month but this time you're saw a sudden increase of your  subscription total.
+Someone scaled up your service plan from a Free tier to a D1 Shared but you just don't recall that you've made that change.

+##Goal##: Identify who made that change

+* Step 1 : Go on Azure portal and choose the Azure Monitor landing page
+* Step 2: Select Activity log the navigation pan
+* Step 3: Use the filter to search changes that occured during the last month.
+* Step 4: Observe :  You're getting old!
+You're the one who made that change.

 ### Metrics

 Right of the bat, metrics (telemetry data \ performance counters) are already configured.
 Just wait a few minutes after creating your virtual machines and you should see available metrics that you wish to display.
 That is it.
 No cost.
 No configuration, but a limited range of metrics by default.